2024 Market Hours

 • While there, the CEO invites renowned woodworker Christian Werner to the Market.
 He is the first artist to demonstrate his skills to the Market guests.

-• CEO also begins conversations about bringing over the first Glühwein Pyramid of its kind to the U.S.
+• CEO also begins conversations about bringing the first Glühwein Pyramid of its kind to the U.S.

 Other New Initiatives